Guè: Mr. Fini and Fastlife 4 (2020–2021)

 On 14 June 2020 Gué Pequeno announced the sixth album Mr. Fini, which he defined as his "colossal" and he then released on the 26th of the same month.
 The singles Saigon and Chico were drawn from it, the latter of which reached the fifth position of the Top Singles.
 Subsequently, it was extracted as a single even 25 hours, for the occasion in a remixed version by Shablo and which saw the vocal participation of Ernia.
 In the same year he collaborated with Anna on the release of the single Bla Bla, released in October.
 In December 2020 the rapper released the unreleased Freestyle Fast Life, produced by DJ Harsh.

 On 26 March 2021, the rapper re-released his debut album The Golden Boy on the occasion of the tenth anniversary of its release.
 In addition to the songs from the original edition, present here in a remastered version, there are also unreleased remixes made by various artists belonging to the Italian hip hop scene such as Charlie Charles, Gemitaiz and Lazza.
 Fastlife 4 mixtape would be released on 9 April 2021, continuing the mixtape series started in 2006 with DJ Harsh.

 Name change from "Gué Pequeno" to "Gué" and GVESVS (2021–2022)

-On 14 November 2021, the Italian rapper revealed the change of pseudonym from Gué Pequeno to Gué, as «Sono diventato abbastanza grande, posso togliere Pequeno dal mio nome» ("I am old enough, I can remove Pequeno from my name", announcing his seventh album (Guesus, sometimes stylized as GVESVS) in the following weeks.
+On 14 November 2021, the Italian rapper revealed the change of pseudonym from Gué Pequeno to Gué, as «Sono diventato abbastanza grande, posso togliere Pequeno dal mio nome» ("I am old enough, I can remove Pequeno from my name."
+He then announced his seventh album (Guesus, sometimes stylized as GVESVS) in the following weeks.

 On 10 December 2021 GVESVS was published, with international featurings featuring Rick Ross and Jadakiss.